torres-federico-e/DE_ETL_1/readme.md

 - Load data into a local database for demostration (with possibility to extend to Cloud storage in the future).

 ## Nice Features
-- Extraction from production web API: The project leverages a real-world web API from the BCRA for data extraction.
+- The project leverages a real-world web API from the BCRA for data extraction.
 This allows programmatic access to data that would not be available through other means.

 - Rich HTML extraction and manipulation: Through HTML table parsing and Pandas Multi-level Dataframes implementation we support custom extraction classes to easily manipulate raw HTML data from official BCRA website API and re-use in case necessary.
 This also allows easy posterior data manipulation and organization, supporting reusability by other team-members (abstracting complex complex table data parsing and supporting `stack()` and `unstack()` methods for data simplicity).